wapmorgan/UnifiedArchive/README.md

 and the result contains the list of the files chosen for an archiving, their number and total size.

 ## PclZip-like interface
-UnifedArchive provides full realization of the interface known on archiving popular library of PclZip (only for **zip** format, the last version 2.8.2).
+UnifedArchive provides full realization of the interface known by popular archiving library "PclZip" (only for **zip** format, the last version 2.8.2).

 Let's look at it: